imrannaseer123/Cryptographic-egov-website/README.md

 #to Run the project
 < your path >/Crypto-compyle-test-crypto-egov> python manage.py runserver

-**⚡ Built with Django, Bootstrap 5, and modern cryptography practices**
+**⚡ Built with Django, Bootstrap 5, modern cryptography practices and ❤ @imrannaseer123  **